The Lion: Theater review by David Cote

 The yarn he spins in 70 minutes with seven (mostly acoustic) guitars is one of filial resentment, death and disease.
 His brilliant but quick-tempered mathematician father died when Scheuer was a teen.
 His British mother relocated the family to England, which brought out the resentful rebel.
 Returning to New York, our troubadour became a rocker, but his life was upended at age 28 by a diagnosis of Hodgkin’s lymphoma.
 Told simply in first person with no attempt to impersonate other characters, the memoir unfolds through folk-style melodies and graceful, earnest lyrics.

 Although The Lion is a sweet, handmade musical with a warm, relatable center, it feels too self-reverential, and could lose a couple songs or gain more detail and specificity in the interstitial patter.
 Director Sean Daniels might have helped Scheuer find different ways to move or position his body.
-It may seem vulgar to give show-doctor tips on such highly personal material, but if you wander into the jungle, expect rough company.—Theater review by David Cote
+It may seem vulgar to give show-doctor tips on such highly personal material, but if you wander into the jungle, expect rough company.—David Cote

 Follow David Cote on Twitter: @davidcote